MDIL-SNU/SIMPLE-NN_v2/README.md

 ```

 ## Example
 In examples folder, one can find MD trajectories of bulk SiO<sub>2</sub>, corresponding input files (input.yaml, params_Si, params_O and structure_list) and python script run.py.
-To use this example, one simply change the location in the 'structure_list' file and run 'Python run.py' command.
+To use this example, one simply change the location in the 'structure_list' file and run 'python run.py' command.